 We give children countless opportunities to explore, observe and experience nature and life with a focus on animals, plants, weather, planets and elements.
 Using various materials such as magnifiers, prisms, magnets and measuring tools, we support children in drawing inquiries and answers as they satisfy their curiosity.

-A listening station is offered wherein children can listen and read along stories on CD’s.
-Meanwhile, a literacy table is an open-ended station wherein children can practice writing letters and numbers and enhance their fine-motor skills in cutting, typing, scribbling, stenciling, etc. Worksheets are also offered to 3 to 5 year old children to further prepare them for kindergarten.
+A reading area is offered wherein children can read and get read to with a wide selection of books that rotate throughout the year.
+Meanwhile, an art table is an open-ended station wherein children can practice writing letters and numbers and enhance their fine-motor skills in cutting, typing, scribbling, stenciling, etc. Worksheets are also offered to 3 to 5 year old children to further prepare them for kindergarten.

 We are happy to announce that we have a new music teacher.
 Her name is Charlene Dubrule from the company Music for Young Children.
 You can visit their website at www.myc.com for more information.